The fate of planetesimals formed at planetary gap edges: Simulations of the Solar System

 In Figure \ref{fig:a_t_T_nominal_SS} we have separated the planetesimals forming at the gap edge of Jupiter and Saturn into different panels, making the diffusion of the semimajor axes clearly visible.
 Strong scatterings causes the semimajor axes to diffuse over several au in less than $100\, \textrm{yr}$.
 After a few thousand years planetesimals from both gap edges are spread out across the giant planet region, and the ones closest to the star have semimajor axes of $\sim\!\!
 3\, \textrm{au}$.
 A small number of planetesimals, $13/1000$ in this particular simulation, suffer a collision with either Jupiter or Saturn.
 Most of these collisions are between Jupiter and planetesimals formed at Jupiter's gap edge.
 Concerning the planetesimals that obtain very large eccentricities and semimajor axes, many of them are eventually scattered outside the simulation domain, and are considered to be ejected from the system.
 In this simulation $\sim\!\!
 15\%$ of all planetesimals are eventually ejected.

 In summary, planetesimals which form at the edges of planetary gaps do not remain at their initial birth location.
 The close proximity to the gap-opening planets results in strong scatterings, causing the planetesimals to spread out across the protoplanetary disc.
 Many planetesimals initially become members of the gap-opening planet's scattered disc, while some are scattered towards the inner disc region.
 The resulting high eccentricities lead to a high velocity relative to the gas, which has big implications for the mass evolution as will be seen in Sect. \ref{subsubsect: SS nom mass ev}.
+In Appendix \ref{Appendix: gapwidth} we show simulations where the planetesimals are formed further from the planet.
+Placing planetesimals further from the planet does not change our results qualitatively, but does lead to a delayed and slower scattering phase.